 Compliance with Glaucoma Treatment

 Compliance with glaucoma treatment (ophthalmic eye drops) is essential to preserving your vision.
-Glaucoma treatment is directed at lowering eye pressure to prevent optic nerve damage and loss of vision.
-Initially, this is accomplished in most glaucoma patients through the use of one or more eye drops.
-However, it is not enough for your eye doctor simply to prescribe these drops.
-In partnership with your eye doctor, the best possible medications for you need to be identified.
+Doctors direct glaucoma treatment at lowering eye pressure to prevent optic nerve damage and vision loss.
+They usually start with one or more eye drops.
+However, your eye doctor cannot simply prescribe these drops.
+You and your doctor must work together to identify the best medications for your needs.
 As important, you need to use the recommended eye drops!

-Unless eye drops are used correctly, they will not be effective and glaucoma can worsen.
+If you do not use eye drops correctly, they cannot effectively lower eye pressure, and glaucoma can worsen.
 Did you know that as many as one half of all glaucoma patients fail to take their eye drops correctly?
 For some, this means forgetting one or more doses of an eye drop.
 Others may remember to take them, but do so incorrectly.
-In this case, the eye drop may not be placed properly on the eye or may be washed out by excessive blinking or tears.
+In this case, you may place the eye drop incorrectly on the eye, or excessive blinking or tears may wash it out.

 Compliance is the act of following the recommendations of your doctor.
 After all, an eye drop or any other drug will not work unless you use it correctly!